 USES: a highly ornamental garden shrub, hedges and fedges, dried for basketry and garden ornaments.

-I question the validity of this selection; every time I by a plant of this it turns out to be no different from 'Hakuro Nishiki'.
+I question the validity of this selection; every time I buy a plant so labelled, it turns out to be no different from 'Hakuro Nishiki'.
 I will not offer this for sale unless I find the "real thing".

 I bought a plant from one of the largest wholesalers in California two years ago and what they are selling is 'Hakuro Nishiki' as 'Flamingo' like everone else!